Graduate Student Advisor

 A similar project is underway in the deciduous forest.
 The general objective is to provide guidelines for ecosystem management of sugar maple stands by evaluating and comparing the impact of silvicultural treatments on species composition and production using a “case study” approach in a specific region (Estrie).
 This project will include both fieldwork and modeling components.
 Fieldwork will be used to collect the data necessary to complete the calibration and evaluation of SORTIE for sugar maple stands from the Estrie region.
 The fieldwork was planned to generate tangible knowledge to be used by managers (independent of the modeling component), particularly by obtaining a better understanding of the effect of silvicultural treatments on regeneration and growth of residual trees.
 Marilou Beaudet

-- Bastien Lecigne investigates, in close collaboration with tree management services of Hydro-Quebec and the City of Montreal, the architectural responses of pruned trees under the electric distribution lines.
+- Bastien Lecigne works in close collaboration with tree management services of Hydro-Quebec and the City of Montreal, the architectural responses of pruned trees under the electric distribution lines.
+He will be starting a postdoctoral internship.

 - Clément Hardy explores the long-term effects of Quebec's uneven forest management strategies using stochastic and spatially explicit models.